-3. Carry-along Sketchbooks - with crayons for mess-free, open-ended art exploration.
+3. Sketchbook - with crayons for mess-free, open-ended art exploration.
 For older children, you can work together to draw new things you see on the trip.

 4. Stickers - Stickers are so great for tons of activities, like: